Are Some Meats Unclean?

 “Do not destroy the work of God for the sake of food,” Paul says to everyone (verse 20).
 Do not let disputable matters lead to dissention and judging within the church.
 “Whatever you believe about these things keep between yourself and God” (verse 22).
 That does not mean that you have to keep your beliefs secret, of course (Paul did not) — it means that your belief affects your own relationship with God; it should not intrude into other peoples’ relationships with God.

-The last relevant scripture is 1 Timothy 4:3-5, which says that all food may be eaten if it is "consecrated by the word of God."
+The last relevant scripture is 1 Timothy 4:3-5, which says that all food may be eaten if it is “consecrated by the word of God.”
 Does the Bible consecrate all meats?
 Romans 14:20 says yes — all are clean.
-Everything that God has created is good (1 Tim.
-4:4).
+Everything that God has created is good (1 Timothy 4:4).
 This passage does not comment on whether all meats are good for our health, just as it does not say that all vegetables are good for food.
-Whether it is good for food is up to people to judge, just as it was in the days after Noah's flood.
-The distinctions given in Lev.
-11 and Deut.
-14 do not tell us.
+Whether it is good for food is up to people to discern, just as it was in the days after Noah’s flood.
+The distinctions given in Leviticus 11 and Deuteronomy 14 do not tell us.

 Are any meats unclean?
 The New Testament says “no” — the category of uncleanness was a religious, ceremonial category that ended with the old covenant.
 God’s people were commanded not to eat unclean animals only in the old covenant.
 The law began with the old covenant and ended when the old covenant was made obsolete by the death of Christ.
 The New Testament specifically says that all foods are, for religious purposes, clean.

 Are any meats unhealthful?
 Yes, but that category is not exactly the same group of animals forbidden under the old covenant.
 Whether a meat is good for food is determined not by a ceremonial category, but by scientific research.
 The church does not make such decisions, and does not forbid its members to eat any particular kind of meat.